Cinema Screens Expand, Economic Predictions Shrink, Seeking Alternative Export Markets

 The National Research and Innovation Agency (BRIN) together with the Indonesian Plantation Association held the Indonesia Palm Oil Research Innovation and Expo (Ipoace) in Jakarta.
 This event carries the theme of strengthening the synergy of the oil palm plantation sector to support energy security based on technological innovation.
 In addition to discussions, the expo also brought together business players with consumers, and presented

-Exports to Malaysia Surge Amid Global Turmoil
+Exports to Malaysia Surge Amidst Global Turmoil

 Read the full story here.

-UMKM Go Export Yogyakarta Seminar Event: With the theme " UMKM Strategies to Penetrate the Export Market", this business seminar organized by UMKM Go Export aims to thoroughly explore how to export.
-The seminar can be attended by those who don't even have their own products yet, and can be started with minimal capital.
-The seminar was held at Harper Hotel, Yogyakarta, on Friday, October 03, 2025, with two sessions: Session 1 (08.30 WIB-complete) and Session 2 (14.00 WIB-complete).
-Information related to ticket purchase and how to participate can directly access umkmgoekspor Instagram social media.
+Yogyakarta UMKM Go Export Seminar Event: Taking the theme "UMKM Strategy to Penetrate the Export Market", this business seminar organized by UMKM Go Export aims to thoroughly explore how to export.
+The seminar can be attended by those who don't even have their own products, and can be started with minimal capital.
+The seminar location is at the Harper Hotel, Yogyakarta, taking place on Friday, October 03, 2025, with two sessions: Session 1 (08.30 WIB–finished) and Session 2 (14.00 WIB–finished).
+Information regarding ticket purchases and how to participate can directly access the umkmgoekspor Instagram social media.

 "Without commitment, you'll never start.
 But more importantly, without consistency, you'll never finish."
 (Denzel Washington – Actor and director)